Valentine (film): Plot

-During the Valentine's Day party at Dorothy's estate, the killer murders Campbell.
-The others assume he has simply left Dorothy.
-Ruthie arrives to collect her investment back from Campbell, and is killed when she discovers both Campbell and Lily's corpses.
-Max arrives at the party to inform Kate that Lily never arrived in L.A., leaving Kate to believe she may be dead.
-Detective Vaughn calls Kate to let her know that they let Jason Marquette (Shelley's date from the beginning) go due to lack of evidence, and encourages the friends to stay in groups until he arrives.
-Paige is relaxing in the hot tub when she too is confronted by the killer, who kills her by throwing a drill in the tub, electrocuting her and causing a power outage.
+Dorothy hosts a Valentine's party at her estate, which Ruthie attends to collect her investment back from Campbell.
+She is killed, along with Paige, Campbell, and Dorothy's maid, Millie.
+Max arrives at the party to inform Kate that Lily never arrived in Los Angeles, leaving Kate to believe she may be dead.
+Vaughn calls Kate to let her know that they let Jason go due to lack of evidence, and encourages the friends to stay in groups until he arrives.

-After the party guests clear out, Dorothy and Kate argue over who the killer could be.
-Dorothy accuses Adam, Kate's recovering alcoholic boyfriend who is a journalist, of being Jeremy, unrecognizable due to plastic surgery.
-Kate accuses Campbell due to Dorothy knowing very little about him including his full name.
-Dorothy believes that Kate and the others are jealous and still look at her as the "fat girl".
-Kate goes outside to call Detective Vaughn only to discover Vaughn's severed head in the pond, and becomes convinced that Adam is Jeremy.
-She finds a drunk Adam waiting for her; when he asks her to dance, she becomes frightened and flees.
-Kate finds a gun in Dorothy's father's study.
-The killer jumps out at Kate and she drops the gun.
-The killer recovers only to be shot to death by Adam.
+After the party guests clear out, Dorothy and Kate accuse each other's lovers of being the killer, and Dorothy believes that Kate and the others are jealous and still look at her as the "fat girl".
+Dorothy reveals the resentment she has felt for her friends for years and ends her friendship with them.
+Kate goes outside to call Vaughn only to discover his severed head in the pond, and becomes convinced that Adam is Jeremy.
+She finds a drunk Adam waiting for her; when he asks her to dance, she becomes frightened and flees, finding a gun in Dorothy's father's study.
+The killer jumps out at Kate, but is shot by Adam.

-Adam pulls off the killer's mask to reveal that it was Dorothy.
-He explains that childhood trauma can lead to lifelong anger, referring to Dorothy.
-As they wait for the police to arrive, he says he has always loved Kate.
-When Kate closes her eyes, Adam's nose begins to bleed, revealing that he is Jeremy Melton (and the actual killer, having knocked out Dorothy and put her in the costume), who set everything up to ruin Dorothy's reputation and exact revenge.
-He killed the girls correspondently to the words they offended him with thirteen years before, except for Kate, who was the only one nice to him.
+Adam pulls off the killer's mask to reveal that it was Dorothy and explains that childhood trauma can lead to lifelong anger.
+As they wait for the police to arrive, he says he has always loved Kate and his nose begins to bleed as he smiles with a deranged look in his eyes.